rsCPSyEu/OSOD-III/README.md

 We also release our evaluation code soon.

 ### Installation
-We use a repository of [OpenDet2](https://github.com/csuhan/opendet2) which is based on [Detectron2-v0.5](https://github.com/facebookresearch/detectron2/tree/v0.5) project.
+We use a repository of [OpenDet2](https://github.com/csuhan/opendet2), which is based on [Detectron2-v0.5](https://github.com/facebookresearch/detectron2/tree/v0.5).

 - Setup the environment
 ```